valefimoff11/patterns/Readme.md

 4. compare (==, <, >)
 5. join/concatenate
 6. aggregations (global and by key), includign based on sliding window when by key - global or sliding win when by key
-7. apply transformations and/or calculations
+7. apply transformations and/or calculations/math models
 8. visualizations